vm win on proxmox logo

 Machineq35

-TPMTPM 2.0 (required by Windows 11)
+TPMTPM 2.0 (required on Win11)

-Storagelocal-lvm or zfs (depending on environment)
+Storagelocal-lvm or zfs (depending on your setup)

 Networkvirtio (paravirtualized)